80+ Must-Know Splunk Interview Questions & Answers For Beginners and Experienced in 2025

 Also Read: Data Science Process: Understanding, Data Collection, Modeling, Deployment & Verification

-Direct Answer: Data aging in Splunk refers to the lifecycle of indexed data, which transitions through:
+Data aging in Splunk refers to the lifecycle management of indexed data, which is essential for performance optimization and storage cost control.
+Splunk categorizes data into four stages:

 Also Read: Want to Be a Data Analyst?
 Here are Top Skills & Tools to Master